datasciencecampus/receipt_scanner/README.md

 #### Basic Workflow

-1. Click "Open Folder" to select a directory containing receipt images/PDFs
+1. Click "Browse files" to select receipt images/PDFs
-2. Review extracted data and classifications
+2. Click "Process Uploaded Files" to process the files
-3. Edit items, prices, or classifications if needed
+3. Edit shop name, total amount, payment mode and items including item name, price, or COICOP if needed
+4. Add/delete items to the receipt if needed
-4. Navigate between receipts using Previous/Next buttons
+5. Navigate between receipts using Previous/Next buttons
-5. Save processed data as JSON or CSV

-#### Features

-- **Add Items**: Manually add items to the receipt
-- **Edit Items**: Modify item details including name, price, and COICOP code
-- **Delete Items**: Remove incorrect or unwanted items
-- **Image Preview**: View receipt image with highlighted item locations
-- **Batch Processing**: Process multiple receipts with progress tracking
-- **Data Export**: Save processed data in JSON or CSV format
+6. Save processed data in JSON or CSV format

 ### Process a single receipt
 Here is an example using Google's Gemini model to take image or pdf as input and output a dictionary of shop name, items and their prices, total amount and payment methods.